Indexed Universal Life: Dangerous Truths About IUL Risks

 Conversely, if the index dropped from 2000 to 1800, that would represent a -10% loss.
 With a built-in floor or interest rate guarantee to protect against losses, the minimum rate might be 0%.
-This would mean that your cash value wouldn’t grow that year.
+This would mean that your cash account wouldn’t grow that year.

 IUL is attractive because of the assumptions that you get a policy that lasts your entire life, higher growth rates than with whole life, where you can pay flexible premiums, and not lose money.
 That makes these policies seem safe.